Low Carb Quiche Lorraine

 To make the tart base

 - Line a 20-25 cm quiche dish with the dough.
 Either roll out the dough with a rolling pin between 2 sheets of baking paper or use your fingers to press the dough into the sides and base of the dish.
 If the dough tears use your fingers to patch it.
 Create a nice line along the edges by using your fingers to shape it.
 Trim with a knife if need be.
-If dough is too soft to use, refrigerate till it firms.
+If dough is too soft to use, refrigerate until it firms.

 - Use a fork to prick the base all over.
 Bake at 165C/ 330 F fan forced for 10 minutes.
 Allow to cool while you prepare the filling.